 Wrongful dismissal claim (General)

-You must file your claim for compensation or reinstatement within 1 month of your last date of employment.
-For example, if your last date of employment was 1 Jan 2021, you must file your claim by 1 Feb 2021.
+You must file your claim for compensation or reinstatement within 1 month from your last date of employment.
+For example, if your last date of employment was 1 Jan 2024, you must file your claim by 1 Feb 2024.

-If you wish to file a salary-related claim too, your claim period is 1 year before your date of filing.
-Learn more about when to file a salary-related claim.
+If you wish to file a salary-related employment claim too, your claim period is 1 year before your date of filing.
+Learn more about when to file a salary-related employment claim.

 Wrongful dismissal claim (Maternity-related)